jrliv/notes/CSharp/Notes/README.md

 #### Fields

-<i>Fields</i> are variables that are declared inside of a class.
+*Fields* are variables that are declared inside of a class.
 They represent the data of the object.
 The values contained in the fields reflect the state of an object from the class.
 A field is defined with an access modifier keyword followed by it's type and name.

     private string name;
     private int age;
     private int dob;

 The scope of a class field starts from the line where is declared and ends at the closing bracket of the body of the class.
-Fields can also be defined as <b>static</b>, which means it can be shared among all objects.
+Fields can also be defined as **static**, which means it can be shared among all objects.

 Unlike local variables, object fields can be declared without being initialized because they have default values.
 When an object is created, all of the fields are initialized with their respective default values in .NET, unless they are initialized with some other value.
 The default values are usually 0, false, or null depending on the type of the field.

-Fields declared as <b>const</b> or <b>readonly</b> are called constants.
+Fields declared as **const** or **readonly** are called constants.
 They are used when a certain value is used several times.

-The fields declared with <b>const</b> must be initialized during declaration.
+The fields declared with **const** must be initialized during declaration.
 Afterwards their value cannot be changed.
 They can be accessed without having to create an instance (an object) of the class.
 They are common for all created objects in our program.
 When the code is compiled, the places where const fields are referred to are replaced with their actual values directly without the use of the constant variable at all.
-For this reason the const fields are called <i>compile-time constants</i> because they are replaced with the value during the compilation process.
+For this reason the const fields are called *compile-time constants* because they are replaced with the value during the compilation process.

-The <b>readonly</b> modifier also creates fields with values that cannot be changed once they are assigned.
+The **readonly** modifier also creates fields with values that cannot be changed once they are assigned.
 Fields declared as readonly allow one-time initialization, either in the moment of the declaration or in the class constructors.
 Afterwords the values cannot be changed.
-For this reason, the readonly fields are called <i>run-time constants</i> because their values cannot be changed after assignment and run-time, and because the process happens during the execution of the program (in runtime).
+For this reason, the readonly fields are called *run-time constants* because their values cannot be changed after assignment and run-time, and because the process happens during the execution of the program (in runtime).

 C# allows the  defining of local variables that have names that match with the field names of the class. wwhen this occurs we say that the scope of the local variable overlays the field variable.
-This is known as <i>scope overlapping</i>.
+This is known as *scope overlapping*.

-For example if you have a class with an integer field named <b>myValue</b> that is equal to 5 and a method within the class that contains an local integer variable named <b>myValue</b> that is equal to 10, the local variable inside of the method will be used instead of the field if the method is called.
+For example if you have a class with an integer field named **myValue** that is equal to 5 and a method within the class that contains an local integer variable named **myValue** that is equal to 10, the local variable inside of the method will be used instead of the field if the method is called.

 Here is the example using code: